JosephScript/riot-example-project/README.md

 </html>
 ```

-And add Riot itself (Note that because Riot is required for our application to run, we’re using `--save `rather than `--save-dev`.):
+And add Riot itself (Note that because Riot is required for our application to run, we’re using `--save` rather than `--save-dev`):

 ```
 npm install riot --save